Assured Shorthold Tenancy Agreement

 When should you use an Assured shorthold tenancy?

-The housing Act 1988 sets out what residential tenancy can be an AST and which cannot.
+The housing Act 1988 sets out what residential tenancy can be an AST, and which cannot.
 Ordinarily, it should not be used if the landlord lives in the same property as the renter.
-The renter does not have exclusive possession of the dwelling.
+This is because the renter does not have exclusive possession of the dwelling.

 An AST is often used when the landlord does not live in the let property; it is not his main principal home.

-ASTs cannot be used for business tenancies for holiday lets or for lodgers living in your home.
-If the rent is below £250 a year (or £1,000 in London) or above £100,000 per year, it is then not capable of being an assured short tenancy.
+ASTs cannot be used for business holiday lets or for lodgers living in your home.
+In addition, if the rent is below £250 a year (or £1,000 in London) or above £100,000 per year, it is then not capable of being an (AST).